Cliveswe/Tournament.Api.Presentation/README.md

+# Note: This is not a complete solution but a starting point for a tournament managing application.

 # Tournament Management Solution

 This repository provides a modular solution for managing tournaments and games, built with .NET 8.
 It includes a RESTful API, data access layer, and core business logic, making it suitable for sports leagues, e-sports, or any event requiring tournament scheduling and management.